Carreau/phd-dissertation/parts/roleofactin.rst

 We have seen previously that organelle positioning plays an important role in cell function.
-Several mechanisms involving actin are at the origin of structure positioning in cell.
-The positioning of organelles by actin  can have a wide range of impact from being necessary for the correct cell division, to allowing locust eyes to adapt in the dark by repositioning mitocondrion :cite:`Sturmer1995`.
+Several mechanisms involving actin are at the origin of structure positioning in cells.
+The positioning of organelles by actin can have a wide impact from being necessary for the correct cell division, to allowing locust eyes to adapt in the dark by repositioning mitocondrion :cite:`Sturmer1995`.

 We already know that the actin cortex is a necessary element in cell motility.
 It also plays a determinant  role in organelle positioning.
-It has been shown  :cite:`Chaigne2013a` that the correct range of elasticity of the actin cortex during oocyte division is needed to get spindle positioning.
+It has been shown  :cite:`Chaigne2013a` that the correct range of elasticity of the actin cortex during oocyte division is needed for proper spindle positioning.
 The correct spacial position of this spindle is necessary to perform a viable division of the cell.

-The actin cortex is not the only actin structure in the cell, beyond the thin and dense layer just below the cell is a softer and sparser actin structure that has a crucial role in organelle positioning.
+The actin cortex is not the only actin structure in the cell, beyond the thin and dense layer just below the membrane lies a softer and sparser actin structure that has a crucial role in organelle positioning.

 During cell division, there are several stages that require actin structures.
 As shown previously :cite:`Azoury2011` the expulsion of polar body during oocyte asymmetric division is  strongly dependent on the time evolution of a sparse actin network that can be found in the cell.
-Actin structures are  also required at a later stage to permit the correct capture of chromosomes by microtubules and achieve correct haploid division.  :cite:`Schuh2008` also show that a similar sparse actin network contracted by myosins is necessary for spindle migration.
+Actin structures are  also required at a later stage to permit the correct capture of chromosomes by microtubules and achieve correct haploid division.  :cite:`Schuh2008` also shows that a similar sparse actin network contracted by myosins is necessary for spindle migration.